Geometric Pose Affordance: 3D Human Pose with Scene Constraints: Experiments

-\textbf{Errors by joint type:} We partition the 16 human joints into the limb joints which are more likely to be interacting with scene geometry (out group) and the torso and hips (in group).
-The performance on these two subsets of joints is illustrated in Table \ref{table:inout}, which verifies our assumption that limb joint estimation (wrist,elbow,knees,ankles) benefits more from incorporating geometric scene affordance.
-One interesting conclusion we draw from table \ref{table:inout} of ResNet based method: good MPJPE does not guarantee good PCK3d.
-In group has better MPJPE than out group, however, the PCK3d is not comparable to out group.
+\paragraph{Errors by joint type:} We partition the 16 human joints into the limb joints which are more likely to be interacting with scene geometry (out group) and the torso and hips (in group).
+The performance on these two subsets of joints as well as individual joints is illustrated for the SIM model in Table \ref{table:eachjoint_mpjpe}.
+This verifies our assumption that limb joint estimation (wrist, elbow, knees, ankles) benefits more from incorporating geometric scene affordance.